 “But the political battles over the issue are far from over.
 Cardin, McCain and Graham are separately pushing another sanctions bill — imposing tough new measures in response to Russia’s election interference.
 The measures have so far been blocked for consideration within the Senate Foreign Relations Committee by its chairman, Sen. Bob Corker, R-Tenn., who says he wants to first hear the administration’s position on the issue.”

 (Meanwhile Tom Malinowksi) “who had stepped down as President Obama’s assistant secretary of state for human rights), said he is concerned that there may be other, less public ways the administration can undermine the Russian sanctions.
 He noted that much of their force results from parallel sanctions imposed by the European Union, whose members must unanimously renew them each year.”
-(Malinowski, who before he left office announced his own round of sanctions against senior Russian officials for human rights abuses under a law known as the Magnitsky Act.)
+(Malinowski, who before he left office announced his own round of sanctions against senior Russian officials for human rights abuses under a law, the Magnitsky Act.)

 “I had this nightmare vision of (White House senior adviser) Steve Bannon or (National Security Council staffer) Sebastian Gorka calling in the Hungarian ambassador and telling them President Trump would not be displeased” if his country opposed the renewal of sanctions, he said.”